seeker89/redis-reliability/README.md

 Read [the tutorial here](./book/)

-# 2. Use the rtt chaos tool
+# 2. Use the `rrt` tool

+`rrt` is a command line utility designed to make testing `redis` super simple.

+It can be used to observe the status of the cluster, plug into other tools & automation (it spits out JSON), and to implement automatic failure injection aka Chaos Engineering.
+I [like Chaos Engineering](https://www.manning.com/books/chaos-engineering).

 ## Building from sources

 ```sh